wrex/lessons/content/page/2-open-and-e.md

 <p>Memorize this pattern: Whole, whole, half, whole, whole, whole, half. <p>

 <p>Recite the "whole whole half whole whole whole half" sequence until you can repeat it in your sleep. <strong>All</strong> of western music derives from this one pattern!
-Literally recite the sequence out loud for a few minutes ("whole whole half whole whole whole half whole whole half ...")</p>
+Literally recite the sequence out loud several times ("whole whole half whole whole whole half whole whole half ...")</p>

 <p>For the natural notes, the pattern starts with C: C (W) D (W) E (h) F (W) G (W) A (W) B (h) C ....
 This is the C Major scale.
 There is a whole step between every pair of notes except B/C and E/F. Remember this!</p>